Claim: The state of Texas offers free towing services to stranded motorists.

 Pass this on and have a safe holiday!

 ATTENTION: This has had very little publicity.
 Texas drivers licenses have this number in small print on the back just above the bar code: 1-800-525-5555.
 It's for assistance on the highway.
 A service truck will be sent to you ... state run, paid for with your taxes.
 Whip out your driver license and look.

 Origins: Apparently nothing can be stated so simply but that someone won't attempt to turn it into a free lunch.

-Some states operate "courtesy patrols" (either state-funded or run by private companies) which monitor highways and try to render prompt assistance to distressed motorists, and local law enforcement agencies in Texas (and other states) might also dispatch one of these courtesy units in response to a call.
-However, although the services most often provided by courtesy patrols are generally offered free of charge, these services are usually limited in scope (e.g., offering a few gallons of gasoline to drivers whose tanks are empty, refilling overheated radiators, changing flat tires) and more extensive roadside repairs and towing are again provided by contractors who charge motorists for their services.
+Some states operate "courtesy patrols" (either state-funded or run by private companies) that monitor highways and try to render prompt assistance to distressed motorists, and local law enforcement agencies in Texas (and other states) might also dispatch one of these courtesy units in response to a call.
+However, although the services most often provided by courtesy patrols are generally offered free of charge, these services are usually limited in scope (e.g., refilling overheated radiators, changing flat tires), and more extensive roadside repairs and towing are again provided by contractors who charge motorists for their services.